Lehrhaus Judaica Adult Education

 - Classes that have required tuition fees will be noted as such on their registration pages.
 Please refer to individual class registration pages for class fees and suggested contribution amounts.

-- Classes are conducted online via zoom.
-Please refer to individual class registration pages for zoom info.
-Registrants of tuition-based classes will receive zoom info via email the week of the first class.
+- Classes are conducted online via Zoom.
+Please refer to individual class registration pages for Zoom info.
+Registrants of tuition-based classes will receive Zoom info via email the week of the first class.

 - The registration deadline for classes with required tuition fees is the Friday of the week the class begins.